Canaan-Creative/Avalon-USB-converter/README.md

 It converts all API calls into USB messages which are transferred to LPC11u14,which in turn communicates with serial devices using I2C and UART interfaces.

-It uses USB-HID/USB-CDC class as transport mechanism.
+It uses USB-CDC class as transport mechanism.

 Directory structure
 ===================
 * `firmware`: Avalon-USB-Converter firmware
-* `loopbackdemo`: HID/CDC loopback testing
+* `loopbackdemo`: CDC loopback testing

 IDE Support
 =============